Bukhara, what to see in the jewel of the Silk Road

 Kalyan Minaret, emblem of Bukhara in Uzbekistan

-The Kalyan Minaret is, without a doubt, the symbol of Bukhara.
-Standing almost 48 meters tall and with over 900 years of history, it has survived earthquakes, wars, and invasions.
 It was built in 1127 by the architect Bako, commissioned by the Karakhanid ruler Arslan Khan.
-Its function was multiple: a call to prayer, a guide for travelers, and also a symbol of religious power.
-Legend has it that Genghis Khan, seeing its grandeur, decided not to destroy it, a rare gesture of respect from the famous conqueror.
+It served multiple purposes: a call to prayer, a guide for travelers, and also a symbol of religious power.
+Legend has it that Genghis Khan, upon seeing its grandeur, decided not to destroy it—a rare gesture of respect from the famous conqueror.

 Pintura de Bujará destruida, salvo el Minarete Kaylan